 I wanted to write about a few of the most overlooked sensory behaviors or red flags, so that you can begin seeing why your child does seemingly odd or unusual things.
 Understanding why your child is waving a sensory red flag, or displaying signs of sensory issues, will help you help them!
 But before you even do that, you need to know what the heck this sensory thing is all about anyways?
 Because I know, that as I sit and write this, many of you are feeling overwhelmed or frustrated.
 It’s a reaction that I’ve seen too many times to count, and, to be honest, it gets my anxiety going up because I want to help you!
 I know the solution to that frustration and overwhelming feeling.

 This post is part of how I’m trying to ease that anxiety, but in a much bigger way.
-See, now I’m offering a seat in the NEW FREE Workshop I’m co-hosting: How to Create a Successful, No-Stress Sensory Diet for Kids with 4 Simple Steps
+I’m now offering a seat in the NEW FREE Workshop I’m co-hosting: How to Create a Successful, No-Stress Sensory Diet for Kids with 4 Simple Steps

 You will learn how to figure our what your child’s sensory needs are, and better yet, how to address them.
 You won’t want to miss this opportunity.
 Grab your seat!